Percutaneous Balloon Valvuloplasty

 How Much Will It Hurt?
 TOP

-You may feel some minor discomfort when the balloon is inflated.
-Some people report a flushing sensation if contrast is used.
+You may feel some discomfort when the balloon is inflated.
+It is usually minor.

 Average Hospital Stay TOP

 Most people are kept overnight.
 The medical team will monitor for any complications.
 Your doctor may choose to keep you longer if problems arise.